The Play’s The Thing

 “I was nervous before; I’m more at ease now.
 Yeah, I do talk funny when relaxed.
 I read a lot; always have.
 Because of that, I tend to use words I’ve read.
 Do you know what ‘pejorative’ and ‘opine’ mean?”

-“I’ve never heard either of them.”
+“I don’t know either of them.”

 That resulted in his eyes opening even wider.
-I broke out laughing, which was good because I needed that relief and gave him time to settle.
+I broke out laughing, which was good because I needed that relief and it gave him time to settle.
 “That was a joke,” I said.
-“I didn’t think you’d go for the watching, and I wasn’t serious anyway.
+“I didn’t think you’d go for watching, and I wasn’t serious anyway.
 Just lightening the mood.
 But continuing the thought, I don’t think I’d be comfortable doing that, performing for you, any more than you would for me.
-But we should acknowledge that jerking is something we need to figure out in advance.
+But we should acknowledge that jerking behavior is something we need to figure out in advance.
 Can we discuss this?”

 He nodded.
 I could tell this was making him very uncomfortable.

 “Okay then.
-I hope I’m not coming on too strong here, but this is what I suggest.
+I hope I’m not coming on too strong here, but I’ll tell you what I suggest.
 Then you need to tell me what you think.
 I’d say the best thing for both of us would be to wait till the lights are out and we’re both in bed.
 Then we go at it privately, but if we make noise, which we probably will, the other one should ignore it.
 It won’t be discussed at all unless there’s a compelling reason to.
 But there should be no embarrassment, either.
 We’d just be doing what our bodies are urging us to do.
 Okay.
 Your turn.”

 He fidgeted, which was endearing.
 Anything he did, how he moved, how he talked, the sound of his voice, all of it was a total turn-on.
 What he said was, “I’ve never spoken about this to anyone.
 You’re right, though.
 Things can’t be as private when living with someone as when you’re all alone.
 I guess I’ll go along with your suggestion.
 It seems to make a lot of sense, and in a way, it’ll make us closer.
-Knowing we’re both doing it means we’re both the same in that way.”
+Knowing we’re both doing the same thing means we’re both the same in that way.”

 “Great!
 That’s settled then.
 Now, nudity.”